mwpreston/rubrik-roxie-plugin-for-errbot/docs/quick-start.md

 **Performing an on-demand snapshot of a VMware VM**

 The Rubrik Plugin for Errbot may be used to trigger on-demand snapshots of VMware VMs by issuing the `!ondemandsnapshot` and providing the following arguments:
-    * `--vm` - the virtual machine in which to perform the backup on
+    * `--vm` - (String, Required) the virtual machine in which to perform the backup on
-    * `--sla-domain`(Optional) - the SLA Domain of which to apply to the backup.
+    * `--sla-domain` - (String, Optional) the SLA Domain of which to apply to the backup.
 If no value is passed, the VMs currently assigned SLA Domain will be used.

 For example, to take an on demand snapshot of a VM named VM1 with the Gold SLA Domain the following command is issued:
 `!ondemandsnapshot --vm VM1 --sla-domain Gold`